On the Efficiency of Energy Markets with Non-Merchant Storage: Introduction

 The end-of-horizon issue for non-merchant storage is systematically overlooked, as illustrated by many studies that make simplifying assumptions on the final state of energy.
 To draw attention to this, we aim to convey two key messages in a rigorous manner.
 Our first message is that it is important to set a future-aware end-of-horizon storage level, instead of making simplifying assumptions.
 Second, we show that a new problem arises in the absence of the simplifying assumptions, namely, that market prices in subsequent market horizons may fail to reflect the value of storage.
-This problem is essential to address, as the market can fail to provide dispatch-following incentives and cost recovery for the storage.
+This problem is essential to address, as the market can fail to provide dispatch-following incentives and cost recovery for the storage, as we will show in this work.
 Previous works have touched upon these issues, but only in a rolling-horizon setting, and with a focus on ramping constraints.
 Instead of using a rolling-horizon approach, we consider a more general formulation where the final storage level is constrained to take a certain value, to be determined for each market clearing.

-To provide intuitive understanding of these two situations, we first provide illustrative examples.
-In addition, we use a more formal approach to give a general and rigorous explanation of why these problems may occur, and are likely to occur in practice.
-For the first message, we prove that common simplifying assumptions ensure cost recovery for the storage, but lead to market inefficiencies.
-Related to the second message, we provide sufficient conditions in Theorem \ref{thrm:main} under which the market prices in subsequent market horizons will fail to reflect the value of storage, and thus fail to provide dispatch-following incentives and possibly cost recovery for the storage.
+Our first contribution is to provide intuitive understanding of our two key messages using two illustrative examples.
+Our second and main contribution is the analysis of market properties under simplifying assumptions on the storage system final state of energy, as well as in the absence of these assumptions.
+To support the first message, we prove that such common simplifying assumptions ensure cost recovery for the storage, but lead to market inefficiencies.
+Related to the second message, we provide sufficient conditions in Theorem~\ref{thrm:main} under which the market prices in subsequent market horizons will fail to reflect the value of storage, and thus fail to provide dispatch-following incentives and possibly cost recovery for the storage.
 A final contribution of this work is a proposed market-clearing procedure with non-merchant storage which is efficient and ensures cost recovery, given perfect foresight about future market-clearing parameters.